lucienl100/marine-8080-project/README.md

 You will have to be careful, as the human body can only tolerate so much damage.
 Run, jump and slide out of the barrage of ammunition that will be thrown at you.
 Don’t forget to take advantage of the arsenal of weapons and abilities that you will come across, you never know what could lie ahead of you.

 # Description
-Space Marine 8080 is a 2.5D platformer where the main objective of the game is to shoot, move and reach the end of each level.
+Space Marine 8080 is a 2.5D platformer inspired by the game 'My Friend Pedro', where the main objective of the game is to shoot, move and reach the end of each level in style.
+The versatility and freedom that is offered to the player allows for them to play their own way, as there is no 'correct' way to complete a level.

+# Weapons
 The player has access to 4 different weapons, all with different strengths and weaknesses, allowing for the player to choose a playstyle or adapt to their environment.
 ## The Rifle
 <b>Strengths</b>
 <ul>